 How to use thermal paste that’s been stored for too long

-While applying thermal paste, there are best practices you should follow for the thermal paste to work effectively.
+While applying thermal paste, there are best practices you should follow for it to work effectively.

 These include balancing the amount of paste you use so that it’s just enough to cover the surface but not too much to flow over the sides.

-You should follow additional steps when using a thermal paste that you’ve stored for a while.
+You should follow additional steps when using thermal paste you’ve stored for a while.

-To begin with, ensure that the paste is in usable condition.
-If the paste is crumbly or dried out, don’t try to use it.
+To begin with, ensure that it’s in usable condition.
+Don’t try to use it if it’s crumbly or dried out.

 If the paste is still in liquid form, there’s a high chance that it will have separated into multiple layers.